ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ### How to Create Them
 - Using a code editor or windows explorer locate yourself to `C:\laravel-apps\fundamental-mechanisms-app\resources\views`.
-- Create a new .blade.php file, the name format should be camel case e.g. `ExampleView.blade.php`.
+- Create a new .blade.php file, the name format should be camel case e.g. `ExampleView.blade.php`.:
-- Example:
   - Route
   ```
     Route::get('/ExampleRoute2', function () {